teociaps/SwaggerUI.Themes/README.md

     ![expand-collapse all gif]

 > [!NOTE]
-> The pinned topbar, back-to-top button, and expand/collapse all operations features require JavaScript to work.
+> The pinnable topbar, back-to-top button, and expand/collapse all operations features require JavaScript to work.

 ## Custom Styles